igorrCarvalho/CPF-Validator/README.md

 ## Overview

-**CPF Validation App** is a backend application that allows users to enter a Brazilian CPF (Cadastro de Pessoas Físicas) number and verify if it’s valid.
+**CPF Validation App** is a FullStack application that allows users to enter a Brazilian CPF (Cadastro de Pessoas Físicas) number and verify if it’s valid.
 The application provides a single route to validate CPF numbers based on Brazilian CPF validation rules.

 ## How It Works